Bylin-code/bylin-code.github.io/pages/about.md

 Mind you, I'm not condemning specialization; deep expertise is how real things get built and shipped.
 I do believe, though, in a world where tools of automation are abundant and problems are messy across disciplines, knowing what to build (and why) is a matter of discernment, and there’s an art to that.

+Outside of engineering, I enjoy singing with my acapella group, hostel hopping, producing EDM music, and dealing pet ant colonies (ask me about it).

 I'm always building something new.
 Check out my projects [here](/projects/), watch my [YouTube](https://www.youtube.com/@brady-y-lin), or dive into my [resume](/assets/files/brady_resume.docx.pdf) for more!